taromorimoto/teuvopeltoniemi/_posts/news/2023-01-01-new-site-under-construction.md

 categories: [News]
 ---

-This new website is currently under construction, so some content might be still missing.
+This new website is currently under construction, so some content might be still missing or not situated at proper places.